 - Attention to Detail

 To analyze a piece, students must consider small details of the work.
 For example, color variations can impact a work's meaning and architecture depicted in a painting can reveal the work's timeframe.
-This attention to detail can also help museum workers and art buyers inspect new pieces for damage.
-This ability benefits event planners, managers, and photographers, as well.
+This attention to detail can also help museum workers and art buyers inspect pieces for damage.
+This ability also benefits event planners, managers, and photographers.

 Art history students often write papers and deliver presentations on specific pieces, eras, artists, and regions.
 These assignments prepare learners for positions that require strong verbal and written communication skills, including roles as tour guides, art history writers, and museum curators.
 These skills also apply to careers in other disciplines, such as public relations, speech writing, and news reporting.

 Students perform research to determine cultural and historical elements in artwork.
-Research can also help students better understand artists; connections between eras; and stories behind pieces, such as Greek myths in Renaissance works.
-Research skills apply to field positions, such as museum curator and art historian, as well as roles in other fields, like analyst and manager.
+Conducting research can also help students better understand artists, connections between eras, and stories behind pieces, such as Greek myths in Renaissance works.
+Research skills are useful in many fields.

 - Cultural Awareness